 The company also is developing new methods to monitor refining infrastructure for corrosion, fouling and process upsets, enabling teams to make real-time risk evaluations and take actions to promote safe, optimal performance.

 Meanwhile, bp is creating a digitally enabled manufacturing future, deploying cutting-edge technology at its refineries and petrochemicals sites.

 For more than a century, Castrol — bp’s global lubricants brand — has pioneered innovative technologies that can be used in extreme environments.

 NASA has once again turned to Castrol’s Braycote line to keep its Mars InSight lander, currently studying what’s below the Red Planet’s surface, running smoothly.

 Back on Earth, Castrol is offering a growing number of carbon-neutral products, several of which have been accredited through bp’s Advancing Low Carbon program.
 They include EDGE Bio-Synthetic and Magnatec Bio-Synthetic, which are made with 25 percent sugarcane-derived oil compounds.

 Castrol also makes other carbon-neutral engine oils (EDGE Professional), carbon-neutral lubricants for the wind industry (Optigear) and carbon-neutral lubricants for the commercial trucking industry (VECTON).

-In the wind sector, Castrol has a joint venture with Onyx InSight – a digital monitoring platform – that provides engineering and software services to help wind farm operators track the condition of turbines, optimize maintenance and reduce operating costs.
+In the wind sector, Castrol has a joint venture called ONYX InSight, a digital monitoring platform that helps wind farm operators track the condition of turbines, optimize maintenance and reduce operating costs.
 ONYX InSight has deployed this technology to thousands of turbines across the US wind market.